saturnflyer/surrounded/README.md

 The `wrap` method will create a class of the given name (`Admin` in this case) and will inherit from `SimpleDelegator` from the Ruby standard library _and_ will `include Surrounded`.

+Lastly, there's a 5th option if you're using Ruby 2.x: `interface`.

+The `interface` method acts similarly to the `wrap` method in that it returns an object that is not actually the object you want.
+But an `interface` is different in that it will apply methods from a module instead of using methods defined in a SimpleDelegator subclass.
+How is that important?
+Well you are free to use things like instance variables in your methods because they will be executed in the context of the object.
+This is unlike methods in a SimpleDelegator where the wrapper maintains its own instance variables.

 _Which should I use?_

 Start with the default and see how it goes, then try another approach and measure the changes.